SESYNC-ci/syllabi/docs/_posts/2016-12-05-sabm-course.md

 The table below lists software we will use in this short course.
 Unless noted (and especially for `git`) please use the default installation options.
 For **Windows users** and **Mac users**, a suitable installer (i.e. a ".msi", ".pkg", or ".dmg") is available at the given download site.
+**Windows users** should not need to install the Java SDK listed below.
 **Mac users** are encouraged to try [Homebrew](http://brew.sh){:target="_blank"} as an alternative download method: homebrew packages in the list below can be installed from the Terminall application with `brew install %package%`.
 The analagous command line utility for Windows is [Chocolatey](http://chocolatey.org/){:target="_blank"}, for which the command `choco install %package%` is used within the CMD.exe program.
 **Ubuntu users** may install Debian packages from the shell with `sudo apt-get install %package%`, and users of other Linux distributions are on their own.